deadderek/obsidian-buttondown/README.md

 5. Call the command "Create a new Buttondown draft from this note" from the Command Palette (Ctrl-P) to create a new draft in Buttondown, where the email subject is the filename of your note, and the email body is the content of your note
 6. See your drafts in Buttondown [here](https://buttondown.email/emails/drafts), where you can edit and preview the draft, then schedule or send the email to your list.

+## Privacy and network usage

+This plugin makes network requests to Buttondown's API (`https://api.buttondown.email`) when you use the command to create a draft.
+The following data is transmitted:

+- Your Buttondown API key (configured in settings)
+- The content of your note (email body)
+- The filename of your note (email subject)
+- Any images referenced in your note (uploaded to Buttondown's image storage)

+All data is sent directly to Buttondown's servers over HTTPS.
+No data is collected, stored, or transmitted to any other third parties.
+The plugin does not include any telemetry or analytics.

+You must explicitly invoke the "Create a new Buttondown draft from this note" command for any network requests to occur.
+The plugin does not transmit data automatically or in the background.

 ## Support me

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/U6U7BUEZ6)